Mountaineering: Tragedy on the Western Face of Makalu. Chronicle of events according to the Japanese expedition

 for the best climb of the year in the world.

-On May 21, at 6 o'clock in the morning, the guys reported on the radio station that they were going to storm the summit.
-I asked them how was the night and how are you feeling?
-Salavat was in touch and replied that it was normal, only he really wanted to sleep.
-The climbers spent the night by three people in two tents at a distance of 50 meters from each other at an altitude of 8150m.
-Salavat went to the top tent and found out if they were going to leave, then returned to his tent.
+On May 21, at 6 a.m., the guys reported on the radio that they were going to storm the summit.
+I asked them how the night went and how you were feeling?
+Salavat was in touch and replied that it was normal, but he really wanted to sleep.
+The climbers spent the night, three people each, in two tents at a distance of 50 meters from each other at an altitude of 8150 m.
+Salavat went to the top tent and found out if they were going out, then returned to his tent.

-In the morning next day climbers managed to pack up and leave the tents only at about 11 o'clock in the afternoon.
+In the morning next day The climbers managed to get ready and leave the tents only around 11 o’clock in the afternoon.
 Taking one tent with them, they moved down.
-We watched through binoculars their descent from the ABC and saw that one deuce was far behind.
-On the radio station, Bolotov said that Igor Bugachevsky fell on a rock during the descent and injured his rib.
+We watched their descent from ABC through binoculars and saw that one pair was far behind.
+On the radio station, Bolotov said that Igor Bugachevsky fell on a rock while descending and injured his rib.
 He began to move with difficulty.
-There was one oxygen bottle in the group and Igor was allowed to breathe, after which he went faster.
-On that day, May 22, the five descended to a height of 6650m. and got up for the night.
+The group had one oxygen cylinder and Igor was given a chance to breathe, after which he walked faster.
+On that day, May 22, the five descended to an altitude of 6650m. and got up for the night.
 Igor breathed oxygen all night and felt quite well in the morning.

-On May 23, Nikolai Zhilin was the first to go down and by 4 pm he went down to the bergschrund, where he was met by A. Mikhailov and A. Belkov, who went up there the day before to help the guys go down.
-Kolya was sure, as he later said, that all the guys would go down to the bergschrund, but by that time Yura Ermachek and Igor had only reached a height of 7300 (Camp 5), while Pavlenko and Bolotov were even higher.
-At this moment, Yura Ermachek drops his backpack, which contained a sleeping bag, a puff, gas cylinders and some food.
-Then he decides not to stop at 7300m, but to try to go down to 6500m. to the bergschrund (two tents stood there, protected by a large snow cornice from rockfall and avalanches, there were food, they were waiting there).
-Yura went down to 6500 at 10 pm.
+On May 23, Nikolai Zhilin was the first to go down and by 4 o’clock in the evening he went down to the bergschrund, where he was met by A. Mikhailov and A. Belkov, who had gone up there the day before to help the guys go down.
+Kolya was sure, as he later said, that all the guys would go down to the Bergschrund, but by that time Yura Ermachek and Igor had only reached a height of 7300 (Camp 5), and Pavlenko and Bolotov were even higher.
+At this moment, Yura Ermachek drops his backpack, which contained a sleeping bag, a down jacket, gas cylinders and some food.
+Then he decides not to stop at 7300m, but to try to descend to 6500m. to Bergschrund (there were two tents there, protected by a large snow cornice from rockfalls and avalanches, there was food there, they were waiting there).
+Yura descended to 6500 at 10 pm.
 Troika Bugachevsky - Bolotov - Pavlenko spent the night at 7300m.

-On May 24, at 8 o'clock in the morning, they had already begun to move down.
+On May 24, at 8 o’clock in the morning they had already begun to move downwards.
 Pavlenko and Bugachevsky moved very slowly.
 When Bolotov descended to 6500m.
-Andrei Belkov began to climb up the wall to give Pavlenko and Bugachevsky hot tea to drink.
-Stones were coming from above and he decided to wait for the guys, hiding under the overhanging rocky cornices.
-Pavlenko had already descended into the bergschrund, but Igor remained in one place and did not move.
+Andrei Belkov began to climb up the wall to give Pavlenko and Bugachevsky hot tea.
+There were stones from above and he decided to wait for the guys, taking cover under the overhanging rocky cornices.
+Pavlenko had already descended into the bergschrund, but Igor still remained in one place and did not move.
 Andrei then decided to go up to him and find out what happened.
 When Andrei reached Igor, he saw that he was hanging dead on the ropes.
 The left temporal part was pierced by a stone.
-Apparently, a stone hit him in the head when he was buckling with one fixed rope the other and did not look up.
-He was not wearing a helmet, although the guys claimed that he descended in a helmet.
-Stones continued to fall from above, and Andrei realized that he could stay there forever.
-All he managed to do was lower the body to the nearest rock ledge and secure the body with a rope.
+Apparently, the stone hit him in the head when he was unfastening one of his fixed rope at the other and did not look up.
+He was not wearing a helmet, although the guys claimed that he went down wearing a helmet.
+Stones continued to fall from above, and Andrei realized that he too could stay there forever.
+All he managed to do was lower the body to the nearest rock shelf and secure the body with a rope.
 The warming of recent days has caused heavy rockfalls along the entire wall.
-Staying there became extremely dangerous.
-I had to go down.
+It became extremely dangerous to stay there.
+We had to go down.

-Among the mountain guides who worked with Fischer was his friend, the Soviet climber Anatoly Bukreev.
+Among the high-altitude guides who worked with Fischer was his friend, Soviet mountaineer Anatoly Boukreev.

-A native of the Chelyabinsk region, Bukreev, in his youth, was carried away by the conquest of the mountains.
-In his student years, he changed the low mountains of the Urals to the "four-thousanders" of Kazakhstan and Kyrgyzstan.
+A native of the Chelyabinsk region, Bukreev became interested in conquering mountains in his youth.
+During his student years, he exchanged the low mountains of the Urals for the “four thousand meters” of Kazakhstan and Kyrgyzstan.

-After graduating from the Chelyabinsk Pedagogical University, Bukreev, for whom mountaineering becomes a matter of life, moves closer to the mountains, settling in the "Mountain Gardener" state farm near Alma-Ata.
+After graduating from the Chelyabinsk Pedagogical University, Bukreev, for whom mountaineering becomes his life’s work, moved closer to the mountains, settling on the “Mountain Gardener” state farm near Alma-Ata.

-In 1987, 29-year-old Anatoly Bukreev makes a high-speed solo ascent of Lenin Peak and is one of the most promising young Soviet climbers.
+In 1987, 29-year-old Anatoly Boukreev made a high-speed solo ascent to Lenin Peak and was one of the most promising young Soviet climbers.

-From 1989 to 1997, Boukreev will make 21 successful ascents of the eight-thousanders of the Himalayas, conquering 11 of the 14 mountains existing on the planet with a height of over 8000 meters.
+From 1989 to 1997, Boukreev made 21 successful ascents of the eight-thousanders of the Himalayas, conquering 11 of the 14 mountains existing on the planet with a height of over 8000 meters.
 He will climb to the top of Everest three times.

-After the collapse of the USSR, a native of the Urals takes the citizenship of Kazakhstan - not for political reasons, but all out of the same desire to be closer to the mountains.
+After the collapse of the USSR, a native of the Urals accepted the citizenship of Kazakhstan - not for political reasons, but out of the same desire to be closer to the mountains.

-His professional reputation is growing rapidly.
-In 1995, in Kazakhstan, there was a mass ascent to the peak of Abai with a height of 4010 meters.
-Among the participants of the ascent was the President of Kazakhstan Nursultan Nazarbayev.
-Boukreev became the personal guide of the head of state - only for the professional himself high level could trust the life of the president.
+His professional authority is growing rapidly.
+In 1995, a mass ascent to the 4010-meter Abai peak took place in Kazakhstan.
+Among the participants in the ascent was the President of Kazakhstan Nursultan Nazarbayev.
+Bukreev became the personal guide of the head of state - only to the professional himself high level could be trusted with the life of the president.

-Anatoly Bukreev belonged to the elite club of the conquerors of the "eight-thousanders", who climbed without the use of oxygen cylinders.
+Anatoly Boukreev belonged to the elite club of eight-thousander climbers who climbed without the use of oxygen cylinders.

-Scott Fisher, inviting Boukreev to work at Mountain Madness, knew that this person could be relied upon.
+Scott Fisher, inviting Boukreev to work at Mountain Madness, knew that he could rely on this man.

-Bukreev's only disadvantage was that he had a poor command of English language.
-However, this did not frighten Fischer - he believed that he could handle all the conversations perfectly himself.
+Bukreev's only drawback was that he had poor command of English.
+However, this did not frighten Fischer - he believed that he could cope with all the conversations himself.

 Journey to the “roof of the world”